turkiaj/personal-effects-supplemental/README.md

 - revealing-personal-reactions.pdf  - PDF extract of the main supplementary document
 - revealing-personal-reactions.Rmd  - Main supplementary document in RMarkdown
 - cross-validation.Rmd              - Separated RMarkdown notebook for executing cross-validation.
 The results are shown in the main document.
-- xgboost.Rmd                       - Separated RMarkdown notebook for executing XGBoost model against the same data.
+- xgboost.Rmd                       - Separated RMarkdown notebook for comparing XGBoost model against the same data.
 The results are shown in the main document.
+- randomforest.Rmd                  - Separated RMarkdown notebook for comparing Random Forest decision tree with MEBN and XGBoost.
 - data/                             - Folder including Sysdimet-dataset that is used in the analysis
 - evaluations/                      - cross-validation.Rmd and xgboost.Rmd output their results in this folder for the main document
 - mebn/MEBN.r                       - Reusable R-function library for constructing Mixed-effect Bayesian networks